-Requirements for Admission:
+Requirements for Admission for two- year JVS programs:

 - A. Students must have completed a minimum of two years at Steele and be sixteen (16) years of age by January 1 of that school year in which the student begins classes at the JVS. - B. Students applying to any of the two-year JVS programs should have accumulated a minimum of 10 credits at Steele.
 The following credits are suggested minimum requirements: